SpM-lab/sparse-ir-tutorial/src/FLEX_py.md

 #### Linearized Eliashberg solver

-As for the FLEX loop, we implement a solver class that takes the FLEX_Solver instance as an argument to solve the linearized Eliashberg equation.
+As for the FLEX loop, we implement a solver class that takes the `FLEXSolver` instance as an argument to solve the linearized Eliashberg equation.

 ```{code-cell} ipython3
 class LinearizedGapSolver: